lemcomm/MaFCDR/src/BM2/SiteBundle/Resources/pages/en/manual/basics.md

 ---------------
 There are a few in-game terms that are very useful to understand:

-Noble
+First Ones
-:	All player [characters] are nobles, members of the ruling class and of the First Ones race (see [fiction](http://mightandfealty.com/fiction)).
+:	All player [characters] are First Ones, members of the ruling class and of the First Ones race (see [fiction](http://mightandfealty.com/fiction)).
 In general, there are 3½ ranks or levels of nobility:

  	* A simple **knight** is a noble without land, usually sworn to a liege.
- 	* A **lord** is a noble with one or more estates, who may or may not be personally bound to a liege and may also have knights of his own, so at this intermediate level characters can be both vassals and lieges.
+ 	* A **lord** is a noble with one or more estates, who may or may not be personally bound to a ruler and may also have knights of his own, so at this intermediate level characters can be both vassals and lieges.
  	* A **ruler** controls a realm, small or large, and as per <span class="tt_bot" title="French for 'the state, that is me' - a famous quote attributed to King Louis XIV, the Sun King">*L’État c’est moi*</span>, rulers are never bound by personal oaths, but their realms might be part of larger realms.
  	* Finally, there is an intermediate level between lord and ruler, as many realms have realm positions below the ruler, with limited powers.

-Estate
-:	Estates are [settlements] that are being controlled by a noble.
+Second Ones
+:       Commonly referred to as [mortals], commoners, or peasants, these are the NPCs that do the work and fight for you.
+Before you ask, no, you're not part mortal.
+Nor can you have children with one.
+The Gods did not design you or them that way.

+Settlements
+:	Controlled by a first one, [settlements] are villages, towns, or cities where the [mortals] primarily live and reside.

+Places
+:       Formally, "Places of Interest", but commonly just [places], are locations on the map created by other players.

 Realm
 :	Political entities, [Realms] are collections of [settlements] and [characters] under one name and purpose.
 	Realms can contain other realms in a hierarchy (kingdoms contain duchies, duchies contain baronies, etc.)

-Fealty
+Fealty & Allegiances
-:	Personal loyalty between nobles of lower ranks.
+:	Personal loyalty between First Ones of lower ranks.
 The liege-vassal relationship defined through [fealty] greatly determines a feudal society.

 Entourage
 :	Servants and other non-fighting people in the employ of a noble.
 See [entourage] for details.